-Our expected primary short-term uses of cash for our regulated insurance entities include ongoing disbursements for claims payments, the ACO REACH performance year obligation, as well as payments into the risk adjustment program which generally occur in the third quarter.
+Our expected primary short-term uses of cash for our regulated insurance entities include ongoing disbursements for claims payments related to our regulated insurance entities, the ACO REACH performance year obligation, as well as payments into the risk adjustment program which generally occur in the third quarter.
 For our non-regulated entities, our expected short-term uses of cash include capital infusions into our regulated insurance entities, interest payments and other general and administrative costs.
 Our long-term cash requirements primarily include operating lease obligations and redeemable noncontrolling interests.

 Cash and investment balances held at regulated insurance entities are subject to regulatory restrictions and can only be accessed through dividends declared to the non-regulated parent company, pending regulatory approval, or through reimbursements related to administrative services agreements with the parent company.
-The Company declared no dividends from the regulated insurance entities to the parent company during the six months ended June 30, 2023 and 2022.
+The Company declared no dividends from the regulated insurance entities to the parent company during the six nine months ended June 30, 2023 September 30, 2023 and 2022.

 The regulated legal entities are required to hold certain minimum levels of risk-based capital and surplus to satisfy regulatory requirements.
-As of June 30, 2023, we were out of compliance with the minimum levels for certain of our regulated insurance legal entities within our Bright HealthCare-Commercial and Bright Health Care segments.
+As of June 30, 2023 September 30, 2023, we were out of compliance with the minimum levels for certain of our regulated insurance legal entities within our Bright HealthCare-Commercial and Bright Health Care segments.